 The need for administrative and logistical support, in particular when networks have gone through their initial stages of formation, is substantial and often underestimated.
 Due to their voluntary character and their variable membership, research networks need strong coordinating secretaries.
-The importance of the appointment of a competent secretary with both scientific and administrative experience can not be stressed strongly enough, and often appears to be the key to success of a network.17
+The importance of the appointment of a competent secretary with both scientific and administrative experience cannot be stressed strongly enough, and often appears to be the key to success of a network.15 fore important that they have a clear understanding of their reporting relationships, because the donor's agenda and the aspirations of the membership of a research network seldom coincide.16

 Effective secretaries are often described in terms of their ability to accommodate new ideas, to mediate between the various members of the network, and to coach its weaker members.
 In addition, they should be able to identify resources and to relate effectively with donor agencies.
 They are the spiders in a complex web of conflicting interests.
-It is therefore important that they have a clear understanding of their reporting relationships, because the donor's agenda and the aspirations of the membership of a research network seldom coincide.18
+It is there-